Bulli

 Population growth drivers in Bulli are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041 based on these aggregations.
-By 2041, a population increase just below the median of Australian non-metropolitan areas is expected in the Bulli SA2, with an anticipated expansion of 363 persons over the 17-year period, reflecting a decrease of 0.9% in total population.
+These projections indicate a population increase just below the median of Australian non-metropolitan areas, with Bulli expected to expand by 358 persons to 2041, reflecting an overall increase of 4.1% over the 17-year period.

 Frequently Asked Questions - Population